Homebrew/homebrew-bundle/README.md

 whalebrew "whalebrew/wget"
 ```

-## Note
+## On Lockfiles

-Homebrew does not support installing specific versions of a library, only the most recent one, so there is no good mechanism for storing installed versions in a `.lock` file.
+Homebrew does not support installing specific versions of a library, only the most recent one, so there is no good mechanism for installing specific versions from a `.lock` file.

 If your software needs specific versions then perhaps you'll want to look at using [Vagrant](https://vagrantup.com/) to better match your development and production environments.

+homebrew-bundle does create a `Brewfile.lock.json` for information purposes only, as a record of the last succesful `brew bundle`.
+It's presence does not change the result of `brew bundle`, but it can be useful as a record if a subsequent `brew bundle` fails.
+It's probably not useful to commit to git or other version control, as it can contain local system info that varies between systems.

+Generation of the `Brewfile.lock.json` file can be disabled with environment `HOMEBREW_BUNDLE_NO_LOCK=1` or by command-line argument `brew bundle --no-lock`.

 ## Tests